2019 United Thank Offering Grant applications now accepted

 Full details, including applications that will not be funded, are located here.
 United Thank Offering will not fund the continuation of ongoing ministries.

-For more information about guidelines and applications, contact the Rev. Heather Melton, Staff Officer for United Thank Offering.
+For more information about guidelines and applications, contact the Rev. Canon Heather Melton, Staff Officer for the United Thank Offering.